Its-Satyajit/nextjs-drizzle-mysql-tailwind/README.md

 This template includes several scripts to aid development:

-`dev-t: Start the development server with Next.js turbo mode enabled.`
+`dev-t: Start the development server with Next.js Turbopack bundler .`

 `dev: Start the development server.`